Omkar20895/BLUE/gym-percolation/README.md

 We pre-process the dataset before using it to train the neural network by calculating the average number of steps taken to win among all the game experiments, referred to as **par** of the dataset.
 For each game experiment we calculate reward using the formula (average_steps-present_steps)/average_steps, this type of reward system gives a higher reward to the games that win the game in lesser number of steps than the par and lower reward otherwise.
 We assign all the action, boardstate pairs in a game experiment with this reward.
 This is our mechanism of penalizing and rewarding game experiments that are above(greater than) and below(lesser than) par respectively.

-The following is the structure of the CNN:

 <p align="center">
   <img width="350" height="550" src="https://i.imgur.com/MWCB2rz.png"><br>
-  The following is the structure of the CNN:
+  Figure 1: Structure of the CNN used for training the agent
 </p>